Learning Resources, Inc. v. Trump: Background

-During his 2024 presidential campaign, Donald Trump stated his intent to place heavy tariffs on China while applying tariffs to most other imports, asserting these were needed to have countries improve their efforts to stop illegal drugs like fentanyl into the U.S., as well as to stem the flow of undocumented immigrants.
+During his 2024 presidential campaign, Donald Trump stated his intent to place heavy tariffs on China while applying tariffs to most other imports, asserting these were needed to have countries improve their efforts to stop the entry of illegal drugs like fentanyl into the US, as well as to stem the flow of undocumented immigrants.
 Trump likened the need for tariffs to recreate the successes of the Gilded Age in the late 19th century under William McKinley.

 Trump enacted executive orders 14193, 14194, and 14195 on February 2, 2025, for tariffs on Canada, Mexico, and China, respectively, citing his ability to do so under the International Emergency Economic Powers Act (IEEPA).
 On April 2, 2025, Trump announced further "Liberation Day" tariffs on many countries and products as part of Executive Order 14257 asserting his authority to do so under the IEEPA.
 Trump argued that there were numerous trade deficits that were unfair to the United States and threaten national security, and declared an economic emergency to justify the use of the IEEPA to correct them.
 Under the new tariff plan, nearly all incoming goods were set to a 10% tariff, with about sixty additional countries set at higher tariff rates.
-Further, Trump stated his intent to use "reciprocal tariffs" and raise the rates on any country which implemented their own tariffs on U.S. goods in response to the new tariff plan.
+Further, Trump stated his intent to use "reciprocal tariffs" calculated based on countries' trade surpluses with the United States.
 Trump had pushed for tariffs alongside his "Big Beautiful Bill" passed by Congress in July 2025 which significantly cut government revenue from taxes but with more government spending, with the tariffs intended to make up the difference.
 The Trump administration has also said the tariffs would help deal with the $37 trillion federal debt, and allows a point of leverage in foreign relations.
-The tariffs did not come into effect until July 2025, during which the Trump administration secured trade agreements with some countries including Japan and the European Union, reducing the tariff rate applied in exchange for either investments into the U.S. or importing more U.S. goods.
+The tariffs did not come into effect until July 2025, during which the Trump administration secured trade agreements with some countries including Japan and the European Union, reducing the tariff rate applied in exchange for either investments into the US or importing more US goods.

 The tariff plan was met with harsh criticism from multiple sectors.
 World leaders from multiple countries urged Trump to back off the tariff plan, with the European Union's president Ursula von der Leyen saying they would be a "major blow to the world economy".
 Economic experts also were critical of the tariff plan with concerns on the flawed calculations used to justify the tariff rates.
 Business lobbying groups including the United States Chamber of Commerce and the Business Roundtable sought relief from the Trump administration to lessen the impact of the tariffs on businesses.
 Small businesses were hardest hit by the tariffs; compared to large companies that had sufficient on-hand capital to stock up on imports prior to enforcement of the tariffs, many small businesses had little leeway to prepare, and many had to cut back on profit and plans for expansion due to the tariffs.